rails/rails/RELEASING_RAILS.md

 Ruby implementors have high stakes in making sure Rails works.
 Be kind and give them a heads up that Rails will be released soonish.

-This is only required for major and minor releases, bugfix releases aren't a big enough deal, and are supposed to be backwards compatible.
+This is only required for major and minor releases, as bugfix releases aren't a big enough deal, and are supposed to be backwards compatible.

 Send an email just giving a heads up about the upcoming release to these